Restored is committed to protecting your privacy. We aim to ensure that any information you give us is held securely and safely.

 When you subscribe to our mailing list , you are providing us with your personal information.
 We save it and use it to communicate with you, in accordance with your preferences.
 Personal information means things like your name and contact details.
 We use the information to thank you for your support, and invite you to continue to support us, in line with your preferences.
 We may also contact you to invite you to fundraising or other events.
 We will also process the information we collect about you on the basis of legitimate interest to improve our fundraising, including by analysing the information we collect to increase our understanding of our supporters and understand the level of potential donations.
 We will always do this in compliance with the rules in relation to direct marketing, including those set out by the Fundraising Regulator.
 If you give them your consent, we collect information from third parties such as giving pages, Stewardship and Virgin, or other sites like Just Giving when you fundraise for Restored.
 You can check their privacy policies to see how they handle your data.

-When you sign up to join our Survivors’ Network, you are providing us with personal information that we will store and use to communicate with you.
+When you sign up to join our Survivors’ Network, you are providing us with personal information, including your name and contact details, that we will store and use to communicate with you.
 We will use this information to send you content related to the Survivors’ Network, such as blogs and emails, in line with your preferences.
 We may also process the data you have provided on the basis of legitimate interest to monitor and improve our service provision, including by analysing the data we collect to increase our understanding of our Survivors Network members.

 When you request one of our free Survivors Handbooks as a survivor, you are also providing us with personal information, including your name, email address and mailing address.
 We will store this information on the basis of legitimate interest in order to monitor and evaluate our resource provision, but we will not use it to communicate without you outside of the preferences that you have expressed, and always in ways that are in line with the GDPR.